This text is translated into Russian by google automatic human level neural machine.

 Is it possible to attract similar tourists from China?
 Young, affluent, interested, really immersed in the culture of the city, try entertainment, go to a restaurant and go shopping?
 I think that yes - and for this we need to systematically invest not only in the promotion of our tourist product, but also in the overall level of service in the region.
 The main events should be aimed precisely at convincing the Chinese to come to Vladivostok again, recommend a tour to Primorye to relatives and friends, and write positive reviews on social networks.

-Already, from communication with “advanced” foreign tourists it can be concluded that not all leave Primorye satisfied.
-Many people pay attention to the shortcomings, mainly their dissatisfaction is caused by the lack of qualified translators at popular attractions, difficulties with transportation, low level of service.
-Even such a problem as the lack of comfortable public toilets can spoil the impression of the trip so much that a person will not only never return to Vladivostok, but will also discourage all his friends from going to the capital of Primorye.
-The Chinese neighbors, who come to Vladivostok in large quantities by bus, do not bother.
-But do we really need to focus on their tastes in the development of tourism?
+Even now, from communication with "advanced" foreign tourists, it can be concluded that not everyone leaves Primorye satisfied.
+Many pay attention to the shortcomings, mostly their dissatisfaction is caused by the lack of qualified translators at popular attractions, difficulties with transport, and a low level of service.
+Even such a problem as the lack of comfortable public toilets can spoil the impression of the trip so much that a person will not only never return to Vladivostok, but will also dissuade all his friends from traveling to the capital of Primorye.
+Chinese neighbors who come to Vladivostok en masse by buses are not embarrassed by all this.
+But should we be guided by their tastes in the development of tourism?